diwakartiwarianalyst/PowerBi-Dashboard/README.md

-# PowerBi-Dashboard
-# Sales Dashboard (Power BI)
+# Super Store Dashboard (Power BI)

-## About this project
+## About
-I created this dashboard to understand sales data better and find useful insights like top products, monthly trends, and overall performance.

-## What I did
-- Cleaned the raw data in Excel
-- Imported data into Power BI
-- Built relationships and created measures using DAX
-- Designed an interactive dashboard

-## Key findings
-- Sales were highest in [Month]
-- [Category] performed the best
-- Some products had high sales but low profit
+This dashboard is based on the Super Store dataset.
+I built it to understand overall sales and profit performance and to see how different factors like region, category, and payment mode affect the business.

-## Tools used
+## Tools Used
 - Power BI
 - Excel
-- SQL (for practice queries)

-## Files in this repo
+## Dashboard Highlights
+- Total Sales: 88.37K
+- Total Profit: 15.44K
+- Avg Sales per Day: 3.94

+## What I Did
+- Cleaned and prepared the dataset in Excel
+- Built an interactive dashboard in Power BI
+- Added filters for Region (Central, East, South, West)
+- Analyzed sales by category and sub-category
+- Compared different ship modes and payment methods
+- Tracked monthly sales and profit trends

+## Forecasting
-- SalesDashboard.pbix → main Power BI file
+- Used Power BI forecasting on monthly sales data
-- dashboard.png → screenshot of dashboard
+- Predicted upcoming sales trends based on historical data
+- Helped understand possible future performance

+## Insights
+- Technology category shows strong sales compared to others
+- COD is the most used payment method
+- Standard shipping is used the most
+- Sales fluctuate across months but show growth in some periods

+## Files
+- SuperStore.pbix
-- dataset.csv → dataset used
+- dataset.csv

-## What I learned
+## Learning
+This project helped me understand how to:
-- How to create dashboards in Power BI
+- Build dashboards from scratch
-- Writing basic DAX measures
-- Turning raw data into insights
+- Work with real business data

-## Future improvements
-- Add more detailed analysis
-- Improve dashboard design
-- Use real-time data
+- Use filters and visuals effectively
+- Apply basic forecasting in Power BI

+## Author
+Diwakar